top of page

 Gideon

 At the end of 2021, Project Kazuri was dealt a devastating blow when Margaret lost her life to Covid 19.
 We were all devastated as she was a dear friend and a huge inspiration, but she was also the driving force behind all we were doing at Project Kazuri.
 We weren’t sure of our next steps but it wasn’t long before one of her colleagues at the University came forward to see about helping us to continue her legacy.
 Gideon Ogutu -- a Lecturer and Biomedical Epidemiologist -- had visited the Home with Margaret on several occasions and knew her passion first hand.
 He also knew of a clinical officer and former student of Margaret’s, named Jerusha, that might want to join the team.
-He was right, and Jerusha joined the team.
+He was right.
+Jerusha was God's choice for us and a perfect fit for our team!

-And so, Margaret’s position was divided in half - Gideon taking on the task of overseeing the finances and government reporting, and Jerusha being the “hands” that would travel into the Home to provide medical care.
+And so Margaret’s position was divided in half - Gideon taking on the task of overseeing the finances and government reporting, and Jerusha being the “hands” that would travel into the Home to provide medical care.
 She visits the Home every 2 weeks, bringing medication and supplies, treating illness and facilitating surgeries and other special needs as they arise.
-I didn’t think we’d ever be able to fill Margaret’s shoes, but these two have moved seamlessly into place and are a perfect fit.
+I didn’t think we’d ever be able to fill Margaret’s shoes, but these two have moved seamlessly into place and are doing a brilliant job!
+I couldn't imagine anything better!

 Jerusha1.jpeg